lucidrains/alphafold2/README.md

 ## Alphafold2 - Pytorch (wip)

-To eventually become an unofficial working Pytorch implementation of Alphafold2.
+To eventually become an unofficial working Pytorch implementation of <a href="https://deepmind.com/blog/article/alphafold-a-solution-to-a-50-year-old-grand-challenge-in-biology">Alphafold2</a>, the breathtaking attention network that solved CASP14.
 Will be gradually implemented as more details of the architecture is released.

 If you are interested in replication efforts, please drop by #alphafold at this <a href="https://discord.com/invite/vtRgjbM">Discord channel</a>